Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 We don't sell tokens.
 You don't pay markup.

 Sign in with the LLM provider you already pay for, or point us at a local model running on your laptop.
-We never proxy or markup inference traffic.
+We never proxy or mark up inference traffic.
 This is a permanent design choice, not a launch limitation.

 Cloud key